trankimtu/Angular-Summary/Directive - ngFor.md

 </ul>
 ```
 Open browser inspect (F12), Every time button is clicked, the course list is loaded (reconstruction) to different memory location with the same value.<br>
-TrackBy use to improve performance of the web page.
-If we load the same object to display on the page, TrackBy will skip loading it.<br>
+By default, Angular track object by its memory location.
+To skip loading the same object again, TrackBy is used.
+This improves performance of the web page.<br>
 Don’t need to use it for small object because we cannot see the different.<br>
 Only use it for large object.<br>

-## File: app.component.ts
 ```
+// File: app.component.ts
 import { Component } from '@angular/core';

 @Component({